EDI And XML Integrations For eCommerce and 3PL Companies

 What does this mean for EDI and XML integrations?

 eCommerce business owners are now starting to feel the pain because they had a manual process in place, instead of an automated solution that would reorder inventory once a stock got low.
 That would have allowed them to streamline their logistics.
 Now that this pandemic has hit and claimed lives, they feel the pressure.

 Consider this case study.
 We have a client that does $29 million annually and they sell on marketplaces such as Amazon, Walmart, Jet, Wayfair, Overstock, eBay, and the business’s website.
 In addition, they don’t stock any of the items that they sell.
 Remember, from a business standpoint, that also means that you don’t have overhead.

 How can you do $29 million in sales with no stock and no warehouse?

-Dropshipping has been a viable strategy since 2005, but advanced integration helps our client take dropshipping to the next level.
+Dropshipping has been a viable strategy since 2005, but advanced integration and business partners help our client take dropshipping to the next level.
 Orders come in through their website or the third-party marketplaces.
 They get automatically sent to the suppliers that the products are assigned to.

-With this method, you can have the right metrics to calculate your profitability and financial reporting.
+With this method, you can have the right metrics to calculate your profitability and financial reporting – EDI documents provide this for you.
 An average integration looks like this from an eCommerce standpoint.